Ben McAdams: Energy and environment

-McAdams supports increased renewable energy sources and the development of new technologies.
-He supports a national energy portfolio that is balanced between renewables and traditional fossil fuel sources, as well as reductions in vehicle emissions.

-McAdams supports efforts to improve Utah's air quality.
+McAdams supports increased renewable energy sources and the development of new technologies, as well as reductions in vehicle emissions.
+He supports efforts to improve Utah's air quality.
 He requested that the House Transportation and Infrastructure Committee double the funding available for the Utah Transit Authority to purchase electric buses, in an effort to improve air quality.
 Air quality in Salt Lake City and other Utah urban areas consistently ranks among the worst in the US.
-Together with Representative John Curtis, McAdams introduced legislation that would make projects like FrontRunner eligible for federal funding—in FrontRunner's case, by installing more miles of double track to increase service.
+Together with Representative John Curtis, McAdams introduced legislation that would make projects like FrontRunner eligible for federal funding.

-McAdams does not support the Green New Deal; he has said he has "some concerns and [doesn't] have a lot of confidence in big heavy-handed government programs."
-Instead he has said he wants to see "government working hand-in-hand with the private sector" to harness "the creativity and entrepreneurship of the private sector... to solve [the] crisis" of climate change.
-McAdams believes in "the threat of climate change," which he says is "real... and we are seeing it... in Utah."
 McAdams voted for a bill to block the Trump administration from leaving the Paris Agreement.
 He was the only member of the Utah congressional delegation to do so.
-In August 2019, McAdams called climate change "the greatest challenge of our time," calling for bipartisan efforts to address it, and for Utah to be a leader in those efforts.
+In August 2019, McAdams called climate change "the greatest challenge of our time", calling for bipartisan efforts to address it, and for Utah to be a leader in those efforts.

 Gun policy

-McAdams has said that he used guns frequently growing up as recreation and supports the Second Amendment but believes in more responsible gun ownership laws.
-McAdams owns several firearms for recreational use.
+McAdams has said that he supports the Second Amendment but believes in more responsible gun ownership laws.
 In February 2019, McAdams voted for a bill requiring background checks for all gun buyers.
 All of Utah's other representatives voted against it.
-At the same time, he voted for a Republican-backed amendment requiring Immigration and Customs Enforcement to be notified when an illegal immigrant attempts to buy a firearm and is caught during the background check.
-McAdams also voted against a Democratic-sponsored measure to extend the waiting period to buy a firearm from 3 days to 10 days.
-He stated: "as a supporter of the Second Amendment, I believe most gun owners are responsible, law-abiding citizens. ...
-Adding more bureaucracy and delays for a gun buyer to navigate does not improve the background check system."
+At the same time, McAdams voted against a Democratic-sponsored measure to extend the waiting period to buy a firearm from 3 days to 10 days, stating "I believe most gun owners are responsible, law-abiding citizens."

 Healthcare

 While Salt Lake County mayor, McAdams called for Congress to make fixes to the Affordable Care Act (also known as Obamacare) instead of repealing it.
-He had previously called on Congress to renew the Children’s Health Insurance Program (CHIP) after its funding lapsed in September 2017.
+He had previously called on Congress to renew the Children's Health Insurance Program (CHIP) after its funding lapsed in September 2017.

-McAdams does not support a "Medicare-for-all" type plan, saying he doesn't think it is an approach that would "work for [his] constituents."